 - Real-world examples that illustrate how we help our customers apply these learnings

-Ingredion’s conjoint analysis allows us to determine the best mix of features and benefits for a given category and region that maximise opportunities for growth by illustrating changes in purchase intent at a variety of price points.
+Ingredion’s conjoint analysis allows us to determine the best mix of features and benefits for a given category and region that maximize opportunities for growth by illustrating changes in purchase intent at a variety of price points.

 Our skilled, cross-functional teams turn concepts into reality.
 Our expertise in specialty ingredients, nutrition and sensory science, sustainable farming practices and advanced production processes enables our partners to quickly discern the best choices for building their business.